jacekobst1/howbigg/posts/tv-size-guide.md

 ![TV hanging on the wall of a spacious room](/images/posts/tv-size-guide/tv_in_spacious_room.jpg) _Dan Gold | Unsplash_

-## 4. The Relationship between Screen Resolution and Size:
+## 4. The Relationship between Screen Resolution and Size
 Image resolution **plays a key role** in how close you can sit to the screen.